edfus/stream-editor/README.md

   Update files
     √ should check arguments
-    √ should pipe one Readable to multiple dumps (54ms) √ should replace CRLF with LF
+    √ should pipe one Readable to multiple dumps (55ms) √ should replace CRLF with LF
     √ should have replaced /dum(b)/i to dumpling (while preserving dum's case) √ should have global and local limitations in replacement amount √ should have line buffer maxLength
-    √ should update and combine multiple Readable into one Writable √ can properly destroy streams if errors occurred during initialization truncation & limitation
+    √ should update and combine multiple Readable into one Writable √ has readableObjectMode
+    truncation & limitation
       √ truncating the rest when limitations reached
       √ not: self rw-stream